Waw an Namus Facts

 Nestled within the confines of the already remarkable caldera itself, though, lies an equally impressive scoria cone.
 This natural formation itself measures about 0.81 mi (1.3 km) wide at its base.
 This section of the volcano also has a height of approximately 460 ft (140 m).

 Yet, amazingly, this feature holds still another crater!
 This particular one, though, happens to measure roughly 260 ft (80 m) deep, and 490 ft (150 m) wide.
-The remains of yet another one is situated on the western section of the summit of the crater of Waw an Namus.
+The remains of still another such is situated on the western section of the summit of the crater of the awesome Waw an Namus.

-Its wonders do not end there, however.
-A darker colored layer of volcanic fragments extends outward around the central site.
-This layer, called tephra, extends a mind-boggling distance of 12.4 mi (20 km) in some directions.
-Its depth ranges from 0.8 – 59 in (2 – 150 cm).
+Its wonders do not simply end there, however.
+A darker colored layer of volcanic fragments also extends outward around the central site.
+This other layer, called tephra, reaches a mind-boggling distance of 12.4 mi (20 km) in some directions.
+Its depth also ranges from 0.8 – 59 in (2 – 150 cm).

 Waw an Namus Location, History, and Ecosystem

-The mesmerizing site known as Waw an Namus formed in a part of the world that may shock some individuals.
-That’s because it lies within the confines of the Sahara Desert!
-More specifically, it’s found in the Fezzan region of the country of Libya, in Africa.
+The mesmerizing site known as Waw an Namus formed in a part of the world that may shock some individuals who learn of it.
+That’s because the marvel lies within the confines of the Sahara Desert!
+More specifically, it’s found in the Fezzan region of the country of Libya, set in Africa.

 To this day, the exact age of the structure remains a source of debate among researchers.
-Studies place its formation at somewhere around 200,000 years ago, give or take about 9,000 years.
-The scoria cone in the center, though, may be only a few thousand years old.
+The latest studies place its formation at somewhere around 200,000 years ago, give or take about 9,000 years.
+The scoria cone situated in the center, though, may be only a few thousand years old.

-Incredibly, three small lakes actually lie within the caldera of Waw an Namus.
-Given that evaporation rates in the region exceed precipitation rates, that’s believed to be fed by groundwater.
+Incredibly, a stunning total of three small lakes actually lie within the caldera of Waw an Namus.
+Given the fact that evaporation rates in the region exceed precipitation rates, experts believe that they’re fed by groundwater.
 These have a total surface area of around 0.12 sq mi (0.3 sq km).

-These lakes remain relatively shallow, however.
+These remarkable, and unexpected, lakes remain relatively shallow, however.
 In fact, the maximum depth of the deepest only reaches 49 – 52 ft (15 – 16 m).
 Seasonal variations affect the altitude of these bodies of water, as well.
 Nonetheless, this averages roughly 1,424 ft (434 m) above sea level.

 Various other small bodies of water also appear within Waw an Namus.
-These, however, tend to come and go.
+These, however, tend to come and go at random intervals.
 All of them sometimes display various shades of red.
-Unsurprisingly, the colors derive from varying chemical compounds in the surrounding rock strata.
+To no surprise, however, the colors derive from chemical compounds in the surrounding rock strata.

 Features Sharing Its Range

-Check out our other articles on 4 Amazing New Guinea Species, Rusty-Spotted Cat, McMurdo Dry Valleys, Arrowleaf Elephant Ear, Salt Creek Tiger Beetle, Bowmouth Guitarfish
+Check out our other articles on 4 Amazing New Guinea Species, Rusty-Spotted Cat, McMurdo Dry Valleys, Arrowleaf Elephant Ear, Salt Creek Tiger Beetle, Bowmouth Guitarfish, Black Caiman

 You can be scientific about everything, or realize this thing is alive, and more than just a volcano.